codingspider/job-task/README.md

-Note:: I am using Larael 10 and php 8.1.
+Note:: I am using Laravel 10 and php 8.1.
 Please try to use similar versions of php.